Claims and gems of one weight loss study

 simplest, easiest way to accomplish this is with the Eat Stop Eat

-, which includes the added benefit of preventing you from
+lifestyle, which includes the added benefit of preventing you from

 losing lean body mass!